albert12132/albertwu.org/notes/contents/vim.md

 press `:` (the colon).
 At the bottom of your screen you should see a `:` appear.
 Now you can type in a Vim command.

-There are ton of Vim commands out there, so we'll only cover a few of the most frequently used ones.
+There are tons of Vim commands out there, so we'll only cover a few of the most frequently used ones.

 * `:w` saves the file.
 You can also save the file with a name by